Sciss/SwingOSC/README.md

 SwingOSC is (C)opyright by 2005-2012 Hanns Holger.
 All rights reserved.
 It is released under the [GNU General Public License](http://github.com/Sciss/SwingOSC/blob/master/licenses/SwingOSC-License.txt).

-This is an __experimental__ v0.70-SNAPSHOT 'revamp' branch.
-See the old `readme.html` for more information about SwingOSC.
+The 'readme' is currently under re-writing.
+For the time being, also see the old `readme.html` for more information about SwingOSC.

 In progress: